bkacsmar/bkacsmar.github.io/_pages/about.md

 <b>Upcoming and Recent Talks, Events, News...</b><br/>

+January 2025, <a href="https://encoredp.github.io/">Workshop on Defining Holistic Private Data Science for Practice</a>.

-August 2024, "Usability and Cryptography", Selected Areas in Cryptography 2024 Summer School, Montréal, Canada.
+August 2024, "Usability and Cryptography", <a href="https://sacworkshop.org/SAC24/summer-school.html">Selected Areas in Cryptography 2024 Summer School</a>, Montréal, Canada.

 July 2024, I'll be at PETs 2024 in Bristol, say hello!